TeresaWehmeier/Mapping_Earthquakes/README.md

 ## Summary
 There were a few issues I found when reviewing the map that need attention, but I did not have time during the week this challenge was developed to further enhance them.
 However, the few items that should be fixed are:
-- The legend is relevant to the "eartquake" layer only, and does not apply to the "major earthquake" layer.
+- The legend is relevant to the "earthquake" layer only, and does not apply to the "major earthquake" layer.
 There should be a separate legend for the two layers.
 However, since they can both appear simultaneously, I felt that would cause too much content on the map, and make it even more confusing.
 However, I may go in and modify the legend to include the additional layer for earthquakes with a magnitude greater than 6.
 - When one of the layers (earthquakes and major EQ) are turned off then on, the other layer may disappear.
 Probably a bug in my code that I need to investigate.
 - I would probably change the tectonic plate layer to always display.
 I don't really see the need to turn it off and on.